-- When there is a group of people in front of your vehicle walking together side by side. - Surrounding conditions or belongings of the pedestrian alter the pedestrian's shape, preventing the system from recognizing that the person is a pedestrian. - When the pedestrian is shorter than about 3.3 feet (1 meter) or taller than about 6.6 feet (2 meters) in height. - When a pedestrian blends in with the background. - When a pedestrian is bent over or squatting, or when their hands are raised or they are running. - When several pedestrians are walking ahead in a group. - When the camera cannot correctly identify that a pedestrian is present due to an unusual shape (holding luggage, body position, size).
+- When there is a group of people in front of your vehicle walking together side by side - Surrounding conditions or belongings of the pedestrian alter the pedestrian's shape, preventing the system from recognizing that the person is a pedestrian. - When the pedestrian is slouching or squatting. - When the pedestrian is shorter than about 3 feet (1 meter) or taller than about 7 feet (2 meter) in height. - When a pedestrian blends in with the background. - When a pedestrian is bent over or squatting, or when their hands are raised or they are running. - When several pedestrians are walking ahead in a group. - When the camera cannot correctly identify that a pedestrian is present due to an unusual shape (holding luggage, body position, size).